basarozogut/seeder/README.md

 ## Sample Usage

-The following code will generate seed code for *single_key_example* and *composite_key_example*.
+The following code will generate seed code for *single_key_example* and *composite_key_example*. *TableConfiguration.CreateDefault* method will generate a configuration for given table with reasonable defaults.
+Feel free to manually create the configuration if you want more control over the details.

 You can then save the generated sql string to a file and run it directly on a CLI, in a sql management environment or add it to your deployment script etc.

 ```c#
 var dbConfig = new DatabaseConfiguration()